Welcome to the

 Unfortunately, Charlie can't hear us scream at the tract.
 But a cut away scene informs us that child molester Brad is lying, because he wasn't born gay at all.
 He was raped himself in Juvenile Hall while serving time for stealing.
 (It's amazing how much they learn in those places.)
 The next scene cuts to an exterior shot of the house under the full moon.
 Our imaginations think dirty thoughts as Brad's word balloon swells with the line, "Just relax, Charlie."
 And Charlie's balloon bursts with the exclamation: "GASP!"
 This is apparently the gospel tract equivalent of panning the camera toward the burning fire and turning the music up.

 The next page says "the spirit that oppressed Brad now invaded Charlie."
-True to the text, a lizard like monster-spirit crawls out of Brad and starts to grab ahold of Charlie on the couch.
-Chick then flashes back to several scenes of flamboyant gays bullying religious types who dare to wear t-shirts with LEV 18:22 on them.
+True to the text, a lizard like monster-spirit crawls out of Brad and starts to grab a hold of Charlie on the couch.
+Chick then flashes back to several scenes of flamboyant gays bullying religious types who dare to wear T-shirts with LEV 18:22 on them.
 (It refers to the Old Testament command to Moses, "Thou shall not lie with mankind, as with womenkind: it is an abomination.")
 Another panel makes the observation that "Gay brainwashing floods our TV channels with gay sitcoms, gay news and gay films...
 Repetition is wearing out public opposition."
 (Chick is not whistling Dixie on that count, as any evening spent spinning through the TV dial will demonstrate.)

 Then Chick reviews the history of A.I.D.S, and how it was initially spread by homosexuals, so much so that it was called G.R.I.D for Gay Related Immuno Deficiency Disorder.
 It was later renamed (because of gay pressure) to A.I.D.S.
 An extra wide panel illustrates the point that "A well-known study by Bell and Wineburg showed that 43% of male homosexuals had over 500 sex partners during their lifetime."
-(You sure can't accuse them of resting on the laurels or their behinds.)
+(You sure can't accuse them of resting much on the laurels or their behinds.)

 Sodom and Gomorrah are remembered in fiery detail.
 (Those two cities get mentioned in Chick tracts almost as much as Bethlehem).
 No venom is spared the gay activists who become ministers so they can undermine and water down Biblical condemnations of same sex behavior.
 "The gay community is at war with God.
 Their own churches pervert what He clearly said about homosexuality."
 Chick often exaggerates to get his message across, but he is accurate when claiming that the Bible is not wishy-washy on condemning homosexuality.
-It is one of the few sins that every older and successful religion condemns (which only makes sense if you think about it, since promoting same sex relations reduces membership over time while promoting heterosexual relations does the opposite.
+It is one of the few sins that every classical religion condemns (which only makes sense if you think about it, since promoting same sex relations reduces membership over time while promoting heterosexual relations does the opposite.
 Just do the math.)

 To counter any claims that the anti-gay passages were all in the Old Testament (before Jesus), Chick includes several from the New Testament as well.
 Romans 1:26 "Even women did change the natural use into that which is against nature." and Romans 1:27 "men with men, working that which is unseemly").
 Chick's most potent passage is one that literally says gay sex deserves death (Romans 1:32 "They who commit such things are worthy of death").
 But then Chick cuts back to the present and uses a more sympathetic approach (sorta).
 "Charlie is in shock.
 He's been violated by his trusted coach.
 He feels dirty and ashamed."
 Chick warns about hanging out with the gay crowd, then shows coach Brad telling off a devout Christian.
 "I don't want your 'Jesus Junk.'
 I'm happy with my lifestyle."
 (We all know what's in store for him, don't we?)
 Fortunately for Brad's victim, Charlie reads a Chick tract and is consumed with guilt.
 It actually shows him reading Somebody Loves Me and states, "Charlie still feels the weight of guilt and responds.
 God the Holy Ghost tugs at Charlie's heart."
 He prays and the monster spirit flees in disgust.
 "The unclean spirit leaves.
 Charlie's name is now in the Book of Life.")